-If a student is presented with circumstances beyond the student's control (e.g., serious illness) prohibiting completion of course requirements, an incomplete grade may be requested.
+If a student is presented with uncontrollable circumstances, e.g., serious illness, prohibiting completion of course requirements, an incomplete grade may be requested.
 When the instructor approves and issues the incomplete grade, a contracted grade is indicated that will be used if the student does not complete and submit coursework by the deadline.